eliashaeussler/typo3-warming/README.md

 # Warming

-> Extension for TYPO3 CMS that warms up Frontend caches based on a XML sitemap.
+> Extension for TYPO3 CMS that warms up Frontend caches based on an XML sitemap
+> with multi-language support.

 ![Extension icon](Resources/Public/Icons/Extension.svg)